algbio/themisto/README.md

 This will produce the build\_index, pseudoalignment, and themisto\_tests executables in the build/bin/ directory.

-(Optional) Check if everything compiled correctly by running tests:

-    bin/themisto_tests

-If there is a problem, the tests will terminate and report an error message.

 If you run into problems involving zlib or bzip2, you can instruct the build process to download & compile them from source with